AAU Student Projects - visit Aalborg University's student projects portal

 Abstract

-This thesis explores the integration of foresight tools into service design to enhance community resilience in response to flooding events in Denmark.
-The research investigates how foresight methods can inform service design practices, particularly in addressing climate adaptation challenges.
-The study employs a case study approach, focusing on flood-prone areas in Denmark, to identify the potential of foresight tools in predicting and preparing for future flooding scenarios.
-The methodology includes expert interviews, contextual interviews with residents in flood-affected areas, and surveys to gather data on community experiences and perceptions.
-Additionally, foresight tools such as PESTLE analysis, trend mapping, and scenario development are utilized to envision alternative futures and inform service design solutions.
-The findings highlight the importance of effective communication, community collaboration, and proactive planning in enhancing resilience.
-The research concludes with the development of a prototype digital platform, FloodGuard, which aims to connect community members, provide real-time flood alerts, and facilitate coordinated response efforts.
-The study demonstrates that integrating foresight tools into service design can significantly improve community resilience and preparedness for climate-related disasters.
+This thesis examines how foresight tools can be integrated into service design to strengthen community resilience to flooding in Denmark.
+Foresight tools are structured ways to explore possible futures, while service design focuses on how services, collaborations, and touchpoints are planned and delivered for people and organizations.
+The study uses a case study in flood-prone Danish areas and combines expert interviews, contextual interviews with residents, and surveys to gather community experiences and perspectives.
+It applies PESTLE analysis (Political, Economic, Social, Technological, Legal, Environmental), trend mapping, and scenario development to envision alternative futures and translate them into service-oriented solutions.
+Findings highlight the importance of clear communication, community collaboration, and proactive planning for building resilience.
+The work culminates in a prototype digital platform, FloodGuard, designed to connect community members and local actors, provide real-time flood alerts, and support coordinated response efforts.
+The thesis demonstrates that integrating foresight into service design can improve community resilience and preparedness for climate-related events.